 BlackBerry proponents to their early adoption of enterprise security and end-to-end encryption such as PGP as proof of their commitment to security.
 However on closer look it’s easy to see that their BES (BlackBerry enterprise server) uses weak encryption and because it’s highly-centralized is an easy targets to compromise an entire network.

 The connections to their server are done over IPSec, one of the most insecure VPN connections possible.
 Numerous vulnerabilities have been discovered in IPSec, including famously by the NSA which allowed mass-exploitation of these types of connections.
 Their server connection was also widely reported as being insecure for nearly 3 years following the POODLE attack which BlackBerry still hasn’t fixed.
 Their phones blindly trust their PGP keyserver, which sends PGP keys over the internet unencrypted from a centralized source.
 This means that not only could the server operator send a fake key they created to the phone and use that to intercept, decrypt and read all their messages, but any hacker capable of intercepting your connection could do the same.
 This is obvious whenever a client of a BlackBerry reseller loses their phone and their email address is replaced.
 All the customer has to think is… if they could replace your phone and PGP key when you DO lose a phone, what’s stopping them from replacing your key when you DON’T lose a phone?
-Armadillo Phone has also discovered a serious vulnerability in the BlackBerry email client allowing trivial decryption of any outgoing PGP email that we will be revealing in the coming weeks.

 Sometimes blackberry resellers like to proclaim how their PGP keys are generated on the phone, not the server so this somehow protects them.
 However the exact same key replacement attacks can be done in the exact same way because the phone blindly trusts their centralized keyserver whenever it needs to download PGP keys for someone it’s sending emails to.
 This is ignoring the fact that PGP is now over 15 years old and has numerous security problems, including that many BlackBerrys still use 1024-bit and 2048-bit RSA keys, which are considered insecure for modern cryptosystems.